-Research at TU Vienna - Developing Excellence
+Research at TU Wien - Developing Excellence

 With its eight faculties - mathematics and geo-information, physics, technical chemistry, informatics, civil engineering, architecture and regional planning, mechanical engineering and business science, electrical engineering and information technology – the Vienna University of Technology covers the classic engineering disciplines.

-The TU Vienna has a great pool of specialists who are acting in a wide range of different topics in research, teaching and as partners of the economy.
+The TU Wien has a great pool of specialists who are acting in a wide range of different topics in research, teaching and as partners of the economy.
 More than 3000 scientists do their research and teaching at highly advanced and modern institutes – in summary about 52.
-Although fundamental research has priority at the TU Vienna applied research is also done.
+Although fundamental research has priority at the TU Wien applied research is also done.
 Moreover services are offered as high-tech problem solving and examination expertise for industry and economy.
 Innovation orientated companies are highly interested in co-operating with the Vienna University of Technology because of its high-tech and high-quality research and its openness for requests of the economy.

 The Vienna University of Technology puts great emphasis on co-operation between its own institutes as well as with other universities.
 Therefore the TU Vienna participates in several European Union (EU) and other research programmes.